openedx/.github/docs/decisions/0001-namespacing-branches.rst

 canonical upstream.
 However, we recommend not prohibiting this at this time.
 There are two reasons for that:

-1. This would require more substanial changes to partipant deployment systems that would delay getting value from this initial change.
+1. This would require more substantial changes to participant deployment systems that would delay getting value from this initial change.
 2. The 2U branches and tags represent code that is battle-tested in production at scale and are, thus, valuable sign posts for